If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 Even if the town, at large, is declared safe, there’s always this fear and trepidation in your heart that suppresses the very tourist in you.

-Though I am not claiming that Srinagar is not safe to travel or that you should not have a solo trip to Kashmir – as is often advised – but when you’re here, and a part of you is much aware of the insurgencies that keep happening in this region, you don’t feel that springy keenness to explore a place so striking and beautiful.
+Though I am not claiming that Srinagar is not safe to travel or that you should not have a solo trip to Kashmir – as is often advised – but when you’re here, a part of you is much aware of the insurgencies that keep happening in this region, you don’t feel that springy keenness to explore a place so striking and beautiful.

 But if you can drag yourself away, there are many places to see in Srinagar – from some of the most beautiful lakes (which, unfortunately, are some of the dirtiest too) to the prettiest mosques in India including Khanqah of Shah-Hamdan, which reveals the roots of central Asian Muslim community like no other mosque does.
-And if that doesn’t interest you, the neighbouring town of Sonmarg and Gulmarg – that have always ruled the Indian film industry, with their superimposing beauty – would definitely do.
+And if that doesn’t interest you, the neighbouring town of Sonmarg and Gulmarg – which have always ruled the Indian film industry, with their superimposing beauty – would definitely do.

 You can also rent a houseboat in Dal Lake for as much as 800 Rupees a night, one of the safe places in Srinagar for tourists.
 But if you look a little further you’ll find the Indian army guarding the adjoining streets – something which is a normal day’s routine here.
 Perhaps that’s why, I preferred a four-walled room, over the charm of sleeping in a houseboat.